 - As it does, the back-up power system monitors the total power consumption and usage and any excess power being produced by the PV system is used to charge its battery.

 - If the PV system is producing less power than is being used, the back-up power system will supply the difference: Its battery will still be discharged, but at a lower rate.
+The house will still go dark when the battery is fully discharged.

 To illustrate the problem, let us bring up a related scenario where we have a generator instead of some sort of battery-based back-up power system system.